Jose-Ayala/DecentralizedLendingPlatform/README.md

     * The foundational lending logic.
     * Allows users to `lend`, `borrow`, and `repay` `MyToken`.
     * Calculates interest on loans.
-    * (Note: This contract is included as per assignment requirements, but the `LendingPlatformWithCollateral.sol` is the primary focus for advanced features).

 3.  **`LendingPlatformWithCollateral.sol`**
     * Extends the `LendingPlatform` functionality by requiring ETH collateral for borrowing.